 Time your travel

 Last year AAA forecasted that drivers should expect the longest delays heading into the holiday weekend, especially during the afternoons on Thursday, June 30 and Friday, July 1.
 This year, expect similar delays, with Friday afternoon, Saturday, and Sunday to be likely candidates for the busiest travelling days, so that families can take full advantage of the extra-long weekend.
 Check resources like Google Maps before heading out to estimate current traffic levels or find alternate routes.

 Practice safe driving

 The WebFirst Insurance team believes in buckling up first before putting your car in drive.
 We encourage you and your passengers to wear your seatbelt at all times.
 According to the National Safety Council, studies show that seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants *.

-Take breaks from driving to fend off fatigue.
-If another licensed driver is in the car, switch drivers every two hours/100 miles.
-If you’re traveling without another driver, take breaks at the same intervals.
+Taking breaks from driving can help you fend off fatigue.
+If another licensed driver is in the car, we recommend that you switch drivers every two hours/100 miles.
+If you’re traveling without another driver, you should take breaks at the same intervals.
 Stretches and short naps can be helpful to maintain alertness.

 If you’re a passenger, help the driver to focus on the road.
 Assisting with directions, grabbing needed items like sunglasses, or wrangling the kids in the backseat helps keep your driver’s eyes on the road and hands on the wheel.